 - Researched dozens of leading brands.

-- Referenced multiple review sites such as Good Housekeeping and Tuck for the most comprehensive information.
+- Referenced leading review sites for the most comprehensive information.

 - Spent 10 hours writing and revising the article to deliver the most value-driven, accurate content possible.